FBruzzesi/atp_stats_webapp/README.md

 **❗Remark** that data are under <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.<br /> (Attribution is required.
 Non-commercial use only).

 ## Bugs 🐞

 This is a side project which I had fun developing, mostly on weekends, for personal use.
 Therefore I am sure it is possible to find bugs and non-working interactions.

 If you find them, please feel free to report them by [opening an issue](https://github.com/FBruzzesi/atp_stats_webapp/issues)

+## Run it locally

+If you want to run it locally, I would suggest using Docker.
+To do so:

+- Clone the repo: `git clone https://github.com/FBruzzesi/atp_stats_webapp.git`
+- Build docker image: `docker build -t atp-webapp -f Dockerfile .`
+- Run the container: `docker run -it -p 8080:8080 atp-webapp`

+Now the webapp should be available at [localhost](http://localhost:8080/)

 ## Future work 🚀